NavarMP/BCACode/README.md

 **Question 6: Product Table**
 Create a table product with the fields (Product_code primary key, Product_Name, Category, Quantity, Price).
+a.
+Display the records in the descending order of Product_Name
+b.
+Display Product_Code, Product_Name with price between 20 and 50
+c.
+Display the details of products which belongs to the categories of ‘bath soap’, ‘paste’, or ‘washing powder’
+d.
+Display the products whose Quantity less than 100 or greater than 500
+e.
+Display the products whose names starts with 's'
+f.
+Display the products which not belongs to the category 'paste'
+g.
+Display the products whose second letter is 'u' and belongs to the Category 'washing powder'

 **Table Schema: product**
 | Field Name   | Data Type   | Constraints |